-We run two climate models in aquaplanet configuration with prescribed sea surface temperature 154 (SST) lower boundary conditions and perpetual equinox insolation.
-The models are AM2.1, developed at the Geophysical Fluid Dynamics Laboratory (The GFDL Global Atmospheric Model 156 Development Team 2004), and the Community Earth System Model (CESM) version 1.2.1, of 157 which we use the atmospheric component CAM5 (Hurrell et al. 2013; Neale et al. 2012).
-We choose an aquaplanet configuration because it is the simplest setup in which the mechanisms de-159 scribed in this paper can be studied.
-The symmetric, seasonally-invariant boundary conditions 160 also mean that meaningful results can be obtained with relatively short simulations.
-Following the aquaControl and aqua4K experiment protocol in CMIP5, we force our models with the Qobs SST 162 profile (Neale and Hoskins 2001), and simulate the effects of global warming by applying a uni-163 form 4 K SST increase.
+We run two climate models in aquaplanet configuration with prescribed sea surface temperature (SST) lower boundary conditions and perpetual equinox insolation.
+The models are AM2.1, developed at the Geophysical Fluid Dynamics Laboratory (Anderson et al. 2004), and the Community Earth System Model (CESM) version 1.2.1, of which we use the atmospheric component CAM5 (Hurrell et al. 2013; Neale et al. 2012).
+We choose an aquaplanet configuration because it is the simplest setup in which the mechanisms described in this paper can be studied.
+The symmetric, seasonally invariant boundary conditions also mean that meaningful results can be obtained with relatively short simulations.
+Following the aquaControl and aqua4K experiment protocol in CMIP5, we force our models with the Qobs SST profile (Neale and Hoskins 2000) and simulate the effects of global warming by applying a uniform 4-K SST increase.
 All experiments are run for a minimum of five years, after spinning up the model for a year, and all results presented in this paper are averages over both hemispheres.
-The 165 models are run at a horizontal resolution of $2^{\circ}$ latitude $\times 2.5^{\circ}$ longitude (AM2.1) and $1.9^{\circ} \times 2.5^{\circ}$ 166 (CESM-CAM5), with 24 and 30 vertical levels, respectively.
+The models are run at a horizontal resolution of 2° latitude $\times 2.5^{\circ}$ longitude (AM2.1) and $1.9^{\circ} \times 2.5^{\circ}$ (CESM-CAM5), with 24 and 30 vertical levels, respectively.